 While the aging process is still not understood entirely, researchers have found that free radicals contribute to it.
 Free radicals are molecules with unpaired electrons.
 That makes them unstable and allows them to react with other molecules very easily.
 Some of these reactions are detrimental to overall health, while others are related to what we know as the aging process.
 Free radicals are also a major contributor to oxidative stress in the body, which leads to a variety of damage and negative health outcomes.

-Antioxidants, however, are able to reduce oxidative stress and eliminate free radicals.
+Antioxidant properties, however, are able to reduce oxidative stress and eliminate free radicals.
 This contributes to a slower aging process and overall better health.
 In fact, research shows that antioxidants can dramatically reduce the effects of the aging process and limit a person’s risk for developing a variety of serious illnesses related to older age.

 Makes Your Skin Glow

 For your skin to truly glow, it needs to be healthy and hydrated.
 Glowing skin is fresh, clean, and supple without blemishes or acne scars.
 And that’s where tamanu oil comes in.
-Its hydrating, skin healing properties ensure that your skin is always hydrated and protected against foreign invaders that could cause irritation or blemishes.
+Its hydrating, skin-healing properties ensure that your skin is always hydrated and protected against foreign invaders that could cause irritation or blemishes.

 Calms and Helps Heal Burns and Sunburns

-The healing properties of tamanu oil allow it to reduce inflammation and hydrate the skin.
+The wound-healing properties of tamanu oil allow it to reduce inflammation and hydrate the skin.
 This is especially important in the case of healing a burn - or a sunburn.
 Tamanu oil helps create a new skin layer on the wound and supports the body’s natural healing process.

 Penetrates All Skin Layers